Click to Login or Sign Up

 By Baptist Message staff (based on LBCHFM press release)

 MONROE, La.
-(LBM) – The Louisiana Baptist Children’s Home and Family Ministries trustees have announced, Jan.
-30, that David Jeffreys has been elected the next president and chief executive officer, effective Feb.
+(LBM) – Louisiana Baptist Children’s Home and Family Ministries trustees announced, Jan.
+30, that David Jeffreys has been elected the next president and chief executive officer of the entity, effective Feb.
 16.

 The trustees also expressed confidence in Jeffreys’ leadership and calling.

-“We are grateful to God for leading us to Dr. Jefferys, his passion for ministry, servant-leadership, and love for people align perfectly with the mission of LBCH&FM.
+“We are grateful to God for leading us to Dr. Jeffreys, his passion for ministry, servant-leadership and love for people align perfectly with the mission of LBCH&FM.
 We believe God has prepared him for this season,” said Search Committee Chairman Bob Bozeman.

 LBCHFM Board Chairman Jason Lupo, pastor of First Baptist Church, Hornbeck, voiced his gratitude for the search committee and for Jeffreys.